Avoiding The Void

-I’m sure everyone’s seen the film Touching the Void, perhaps the most faithful climbing film yet made, showing the beauty, passion and horror of alpine style climbing – baring the ‘Phantom of the opera’ style makeup of course.
-Probably like me when you watch the film you end up asking yourself ‘what would I do in that situation’ when it comes to the infamous knife scene - always a good conversation piece when watching with non climbers.
-The last time I watched it with non climbing friends they asked me how on earth I could put myself in such hazardous situations, to which I replied that I had a few tricks up my sleeve which would perhaps avoid getting me into the void in the first place, a pretty flippant comment really, but an interesting mental exercise.
-Afterwards I started thinking about what I’d said, and thought a bit more what I’d do if I was unfortunate enough to find myself in Joe and Simons shoes.
+I’m sure everyone’s seen the film Touching the Void, perhaps the most faithful climbing film yet made, showing the beauty, passion and horror of alpine-style climbing – baring the ‘Phantom of the opera’ style makeup of course.
+Probably like me when you watch the film you end up asking yourself ‘what would I do in that situation when it comes to the infamous knife scene - always a good conversation piece when watching with non-climbers.
+The last time I watched it with non-climbing friends they asked me how on earth I could put myself in such hazardous situations, to which I replied that I had a few tricks up my sleeve which would perhaps avoid getting me into the void in the first place, a pretty flippant comment really, but an interesting mental exercise.
+Afterwards, I started thinking about what I’d said, and thought a bit more about what I’d do if I was unfortunate enough to find myself in Joe and Simons shoes.

 #1 HOW TO DESCEND WITHOUT A BELAY SAFELY

 Joe’s broken leg came about while down climbing – forgoing a traditional abseil for speed.
 Having seen Touching the void most climbers will be hesitant to downclimb a steep wall of ice sans belay, but what if you don’t have any other option, perhaps if there are no anchors to abseil from?